 Back at the hotel I remembered there was another whale watching opportunity up near Seattle, but guess what: The one tour my schedule would have allowed ended their season on May 1st.
 This was May 13th.
 But my twitter call to arms had worked.
 Sara, who I’d met the day before in person for the first time had managed to get off work early.
 She’d told her boss about my day going bust and basically got told “Go cheer him up!”

 Sara, I have to say this again: You saved not only my day, but probably the rest of the week.
 I don’t think I’d been a fun travelling companion for myself if not for the awesome afternoon that followed.
 Ever been on vacation, on a roadtrip, all by yourself, in a foul mood?
 I haven’t, and I don’t like myself in a foul mood on other occasions.

 We decided on the Tacoma Zoo, met up on the parking lot and tried to find animals, more or less successfully.
 Had a great time chatting about animals, travel, work and other stuff.

 The awesome didn’t stop here.
 After our slightly wet zoo adventure we went to the Anthony’s nearby, had bread with shrimp/artichoke dip, oyster burgers abd Rhubarb Slump for dessert.

 ALL THE TASTY FOOD!
 With a side of more awesome conversation about various topics which I’d love to repeat some time.
-My Scuttlebutt Pale Ale1 was pretty nice, too.
+My Scuttlebutt Pale Ale ((I adore that name)) was pretty nice, too.
 Sara’s Whiskey Sour was more wiskey than sour, though.

 After that it was time to part ways, but not before taking goody selfies and enjoying a hug.